-When Fast Ethernet and When Gigabit Ethernet for Switches in Public Transport?
+Choosing Between Fast Ethernet and Gigabit Ethernet for Public Transport Switches

-Ethernet Switches are the mainstays of modern on-board networks in buses and streetcars.
+Ethernet switches are essential components of modern on-board networks in buses and trams, ensuring stable, secure, and controlled networks.
 Their use is explicitly prescribed by the ITxPT Organization to enable networks with a high degree of stability, security and control.
-Both Fast Ethernet and Gigabit Ethernet switches are used in IP networks in public transport.

-In order to meet the current and future requirements for on-board networks, we recommend the use of Ethernet Switches that have a combination of Fast Ethernet and Gigabit ports.
-The ROQSTAR M12 Ethernet Switches by TRONTEQ are in their majority Fast Ethernet Switches with 2-4 Gigabit ports.
-Special network requirements are met by our pure Fast Ethernet or Gigabit Switches.
+To meet present and future network requirements, we recommend utilizing Ethernet switches that combine Fast Ethernet and Gigabit ports.
+TRONTEQ’s ROQSTAR M12 Ethernet switches offer a majority of Fast Ethernet ports along with 2-4 Gigabit ports, catering to specific network needs.
+Furthermore, special network requirements are met by our pure Fast Ethernet or Gigabit Switches.

 |Speed||Up to 100Mbps||Up to 1000Mbps|

 |Cable||Fiber optic cable or copper media such as Cat5/Cat5e||Fiber optic cable or copper media such as Cat6a/Cat7|

 |Application in public transport||Connection of end devices||Backbone as data highway for connection between switches|